Melanistic Masks (Em)

 These patterns are not caused by a melanistic mask or the Em allele:

-• Some white dogs seem to have a mask because the dark skin on the muzzle shines through the thin coat around the snout.
-Tis is often seen in brachycephalic dog breeds.
+• Some white dogs seem to have a mask because they have black skin spotting and a very thin on their snout.
+This is often seen in brachycephalic dog breeds.

-• Puppies often have a greyish or dark masks that fades never to return.
-These puppy masks often clear in the first few weeks or months of living and are not related to Em.
+• Puppies often have grayish or dark masks that fade, never to return.
+These puppy masks often clear in the first few weeks or months after being born and are not related to Em.

-• Other patterns than Em melanistic masks are sometimes called “masks“.
-The light open face pattern in domino-patterned Huskies (see northern domino) or Sighthounds (see grizzle domino) is often called a facial mask.
-And German Shepherd Dogs without the typical mask are sometimes said to have a reverse mask.
+• Other patterns without Em are sometimes called “masks“.
+The light open-faced pattern in domino Huskies (see Northern domino) or sighthounds (see grizzle domino) is often called a facial mask.
+And German Shepherd Dogs without their typical black mask are sometimes said to have a reverse mask.

 Learn More